 Students will be skilled in interpreting the Bible according to several different approaches.
 They will be knowledgeable about the religions of the world—their varieties, similarities, and role in history and contemporary affairs.
 They will be skilled participants in Christian theological traditions, able to contribute to them by persuasive analysis and argument.
 They will understand how social structures shape religious life and have the opportunity to develop skills in several forms of ministry.
-Students who are particularly interested in focusing their studies on practical skills for ministry may wish to complete the Religion Major with a Concentration in Leadership and Organizations.
+Students who are particularly interested in focusing their studies on practical skills for ministry may wish to complete the Christian and Religious Studies major with a Concentration in Ministry Leadership.

 Is This Program for Me?

-The religion major is for many types of people, including students who wish...
+The Christian and Religious Studies major is for many types of people, including students who wish...